 Buying a new phone can be a minefield.
 Whether you’re in for a budget bargain or a high-end flagship, a hoard of brands and network carriers are all vying for your hard-earned cash.

 Picking out the best smartphone to buy is only half the battle, the next major decision to make is who and where to purchase it from.
-Fortunately in the U.K. there are a selection of high street and online retailers offering a wide range of contract and unlocked handsets at reasonable prices.
+Fortunately, in the UK there is a selection of high street and online retailers offering a wide range of contract and unlocked handsets at reasonable prices.
 This guide walks through all of the major options and discusses the pros and cons of each.

 In Part 1, we’re taking a look at unlocked phones in the UK — the benefits, the caveats, and where to buy phones from.